garagehive/garagehive.github.io/docs/garagehive-creating-sales-quote.md

    ![](media/garagehive-parts-sales-quote2a.gif)

-5. You can now preview and email the quote to the customer by selecting **Print/Send** from the actions bar, followed by **Email Quote**.
+5. You can now preview and email the quote to the customer by selecting **Print/Send** from the menu bar, followed by **Email Quote**.

    ![](media/garagehive-parts-sales-quote3.gif)

 6. When the customer receives and confirms the quote, you can proceed with the supply of the parts by creating a **Sales Order** to confirm the parts order or a **Sales Invoice** to confirm the order and receive payment.
-Choose Process from the actions bar, followed by **Make Order** or **Make Invoice**.
+Choose Process from the menu bar, followed by **Make Order** or **Make Invoice**.

    ![](media/garagehive-parts-sales-quote4.gif)